YM2132/EyesOff/README.md

 ## Features

 - **Privacy Protection**: Alerts when unauthorized viewers are detected looking at your screen
-- **Real-time Face Detection**: Uses MediaPipe for efficient face detection with support for additional models
+- **Real-time Face Detection**: Uses YuNet for efficient face detection with support for additional models
 - **Customizable Alerts**: Configure alert appearance, position, and behavior
-- **System Integration**: System tray support and startup options
-- **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Quick Start